coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 the terrains already in her terrain mastery repertoire.
 The insight bonus on attack and damage rolls against creatures of that terrain increases by +1.
-The maximum insight bonus for any one terrain is equal to the epic horizon walker's class level divided by 10, rounded up.
+The maximum insight bonus for any one terrain is equal to the epic horizon walker’s class level divided by 10, rounded up.

 **Bonus Feats:** The epic horizon walker gains a bonus feat (selected from the list of epic horizon walker feats) every 4 levels after 10th.